When Meth Addiction Turns Violent

 How To Handle a Violent Meth User

 Drug abuse (and sometimes even withdrawal symptoms) can bring out aggressive tendencies that can become very dangerous.
-Both the addict and those near the addict are in danger of being hurt by this behavior.
+The addict and those near the addict are in danger of being hurt by this behavior.

 When a meth user becomes aggressive, remain calm and avoid aggression yourself, this may incite the addict to become even more aggressive toward you.
 You can let the person know that you want to help them.
 Give the person some physical space so that they don’t feel trapped.
 If possible, get some items out of the person’s way so they can’t use them aggressively.
 Use an “open” body stance, “arms open, palms up, head lowered.”

-Additionally, listen to them and let them know that you understand as the person speaks.
+Listen to them and let them know you understand as the person speaks.
 If the behavior intensifies, give the person a choice to help them feel like they’re still in control.
-You might offer something like, “When you calm down, we can talk.”
+You might say, “When you calm down, we can talk.”